Thearyim/leap-year/README.md

 ## Description

-_This is a website to compute factorials._
+_This is a website which allow to identify leap year._
+_if a year is a leap year:_

+* _The year is evenly divisible by 4;_
+* _If the year can be evenly divided by 100, it is NOT a leap year, unless;_
+* _The year is also evenly divisible by 400.
+Then it is a leap year._

 ## Support and contact details